MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/d/domain.md

 *Domain*
 has different meanings in database design, Windows, and internet addresses.
 Define the term on the first use, if necessary, to make sure the meaning is clear.
-Always consult your group's editorial style guide.